spiffytech/instantbird_replacer/README.md

 Instantbird + HipChat = <3
 ==========================

-This Instantbird extension will house things I do to make it play nicer with HipChat.
-For now, that simply entails making messages highlight for HipChat client users, since the native client's highlight pattern isn't simply the nick that's used in the channel.
+This extension replaces text in outgoing messages.
+For now, the crude implementation simply does that for specific patterns of messages sent over the HipChat platform, because their highlighting policy is stupid.